Forest Foresight

 WHAT IS FOREST FORESIGHT?

 The involvement of local stakeholders (such as residents, organizations, companies and government agencies) is an important part of the process.
 They ultimately become the users of Forest Foresight.
-Local people in particular often depend on the forest for their food and livelihoods, and they have been protecting their forest land for centuries.
+Local people in particular depend on the forest for their food and livelihoods, and they have been protecting their forest land for centuries.
 Forest Foresight helps communities to better protect their environment, for example by preventing illegal deforestation in their community forest.

 Forest Foresight explained